marzdeveloper/Top-View-Re-Identification/README.md

 Before starting the network some paramethers have to be specified:
 - If you are using .png frames (such as RealShop dataset), you have to be sure to import ImageDataHandler from image_data_handler_joint_multimodal_png
 - If you are using .jpg frames (such as TVPR2 dataset), you have to be sure to import ImageDataHandler from image_data_handler_joint_multimodal_jpg

+## 6. Open World
+In the folder Create txt openworld text there are some script, to use when train, validation and gallery are alreary created, to create txt test files with a selecatble number of intruders get randomically by the dataset csv.
+In the same folder there are also scripts to create test files with intruders from zero, without having train, validation and gallery alreary created.
+There are 2 script to plot TTR/FTR graphic and plot histogram comparsion between gallery and test set with intruders.
+In particular there is utils.py which contains all the functions used to generate adaptive and standard thresholds and only_gallery_and_test.py to make open world test with intruders and compute ttr and ftr.

 ## RealShop path settings: